 But not all States Parties are on track to fulfill their Mine Ban Treaty obligations in a timely fashion.
 Missed stockpile destruction deadlines, missed deadlines for extensions of mine clearance deadlines, and repeated requests for extensions of mine clearance deadlines raise compliance concerns.

 Additionally, new landmine use, particularly the widespread use of so-called improvised mines by non-state armed groups (NSAGs), is resulting in a significant increase in casualties and threatening to undermine the progress toward the long-held goal of a landmine-free world.
-While mine use by government forces remains a rare phenomenon, the government forces of states not party Myanmar and Syria used antipersonnel landmines in 2016 and 2017.
+While mine use by government forces remains a rare phenomenon, the government forces of states not party Myanmar used antipersonnel landmines in the most recent reporting period.

-NSAGs used antipersonnel landmines in at least nine countries, including Ukraine and Yemen.
+NSAGs used antipersonnel landmines in at least eight countries, including Syria, Colombia, and Yemen.
 The extensive use of improvised mines by the forces of the Islamic State (IS) has created new casualties and contaminated land.